Falmouth-Games-Academy/comp140-gam160-game/README.md

 * Fast-paced movement: The player is constantly on edge.
 You move forward with great speed while navigating either left, right or downwards, strategising your next move against your enemy.

 * Environmental hazards: Dodge and avoid your enemy's trail while using the various contraptions spread around the environment to your advantage, such as ramps, barriers, etc.

+Things to work on:
+The general theme of the game.
+Something other than "Tron" would benefit this game to avoid unoriginality.
+An appropriate controller that fits this type of game.